yo252yo/rensdemons/levels/demo/man.md

 ## ABOUT

-Ren's Demons is an upcoming game written in a custom js game engine for any computer/phone that runs a webbrowser.
+Ren's Demons is a game written in a custom js game engine for any computer/phone that runs a web browser.
 Its engine is accessible to anyone from the js console, or its code on github.

 In addition to keeping the code clean, I thought I'd write this little guide for anyone curious.
-Also, it's probably **necessary to beat the demo**.
+Also, it's probably **necessary to beat the demo** or to get some endings.

 ## WINNING

-In the demo of Ren's Demons, you control different children in various cities in a desolate kingdom.
-You are stuck in a neverending cycle of pain and cruelty, as these children need to be sacrificed to the Goddess to protect the cities.
-The main game also deals with cycles of suffering.
+In the demo or in the main game, you control children stuck in a neverending cycle of pain and cruelty.
 In order to beat the game, you need to **break this cycle**.
+It appears that you cannot do that from inside the universe of the game.
+But you can manipulate the game from the js console.

 ### Removing suffering